Does health insurance cover abortions?

 • 21 states restrict insurance coverage of abortion for public employees in health insurance plans.

 ACA marketplace plans may or may not cover abortion services.
-In more than half the states, health insurance plans sold in the exchange aren’t allowed to cover abortions except for circumstances involving rape, incest, or the mother's life being in danger.
+In more than half the states, health insurance plans sold in the exchange aren’t allowed to cover abortions except for circumstances involving rape, incest, or the mother's life is in danger.

 Find out the specifics of your state’s abortion restrictions and laws.